 Starting point: náměstí Kinských in Smíchov.
 Length: 2.7 km (1.7 miles and about 2 hours walk).
 The walk includes steep hills.
 Getting there: The nearest metro station to the starting point is Anděl.
 Trams 6, 9 72 and 20 go to náměstí Kinských (Kinský Square).
-Stop-off points: A good restaurant, Nebozízek, sits halfway up Petřín Hill, and in the summer a few snack bars are open at the summit of the Hill, around the rose gardens.
+Stop-off points: A good restaurant, Nebozízek, sits halfway up Petřín Hill, and in the summer, a few snack bars are open at the Hill’s summit, around the rose gardens.

 The below-listed tour can be walked on your own (self-guided tour), or we can arrange for you a professional English-speaking guide.
-The tour guide can even tailor this walk to your special needs, for example recommend a place where to stop for lunch, including a river cruise or tram ride if you are tired walking, etc. The guide can pick you up at your hotel, or you can arrange to meet anywhere in the city.
-Email us your details for price quote.
+The tour guide can even tailor this walk to your special needs; for example, recommend a place to stop for lunch, including a river cruise or tram ride if you are tired of walking, etc. The guide can pick you up at your hotel, or you can arrange to meet anywhere in the city.
+Please email us your details for a price quote.

 1. Kinský Square to the Hunger Wall.
-It is told that the Kinsky legacy began over 1000 years ago, when a young man saved the King’s daughter form a pack of wolves.
-He was ennobled and awarded with a coat of arms displaying the three wolves’ teeth.
+It is told that the Kinsky legacy began over 1000 years ago when a young man saved the King’s daughter from a pack of wolves.
+As a result, he was ennobled and awarded a coat of arms displaying the three wolves’ teeth.
 This can still be seen today in the coat of arms hanging over the door of the Kinsky Palace in Old Town Square.

-Take the wide path on your left towards the Renaissance-style Michna Palace, which the Kinskys used as their summer house.
-Building of the Palace – overseen by architect Jindřich Koch in the 1830s – was not easy, as the gardens lie on a slope, and the terrain had to be significantly levelled in a number of places, in order for the structure to sit straight.
+Take the wide path on your left towards the Renaissance-style Michna Palace, which the Kinsky’s used as their summer house.
+Building of the Palace – overseen by architect Jindřich Koch in the 1830s – was not easy, as the gardens lie on a slope, and the terrain had to be significantly levelled in several places for the structure to sit straight.
 Today it is a museum of ethnography.
 Next to the Palace is a statue of the Czech actress Hana Kvapilová, who had firm ties with the golden-topped National Theatre that stands across the Vltava.
-Around 50m (150ft) above the Palace is its man-made lower lake.
-Keep heading up hill, passing as you do, the 18th century Church of St Michael.
-This wooden folk church was transferred here from Medvedovce – a small Ukraninan village – in 1929.
+Around 50m (150ft) above the Palace is its artificial lower lake.
+Keep heading uphill, passing as you do, the 18th century Church of St Michael.
+This wooden folk church was transferred here from Medvedovce – a small Ukrainian village – in 1929.

-This beautiful Rosarium was planted by the city of Prague in 1932 and takes on three different patterns – a fan, a circle and a parterre.
-Stargazers among you will be interested to check out Štefánik’s Observatory, which was founded in 1928 and named after Slovak astronomer Milan Rastislav Štefánik, a statue of whom stands outside.
+This beautiful Rosarium was planted by Prague in 1932 and took on three different patterns – a fan, a circle and a parterre.
+Stargazers among you will be interested in checking out Štefánik’s Observatory, which was founded in 1928 and named after Slovak astronomer Milan Rastislav Štefánik, a statue of whom stands outside.

 Saunter back to the Lookout Tower, follow the wall on the left, passing a few chapels of the Stations of the Cross, dating from 1834.
 Next, pass through a gap in the Hunger Wall, turn right, and see a lovely little Baroque house.
 About 50m (150ft) beyond this, there’s another gap in the Hunger Wall on your right, which you should walk through.
-Now turn left into the orchard above Strahov Monastery, for more spellbinding views of the city.
-Exit the way you came in, turn right and head down the hill along the wall, through the orchard and past the tennis courts to the Strahov Monastery courtyard.
-Tram no. 22 will take you back in Prague city centre, but if you have time, it’s recommended you stay awhile, to visit the astounding Philosophical and Theological Halls of Strahov’s Library, then to sup on the tasty beer from its brewery.
+Now turn left into the orchard above Strahov Monastery for more spellbinding views of the city.
+Exit how you came in, turn right and head down the hill along the wall, through the orchard and past the tennis courts to the Strahov Monastery courtyard.
+Tram no. 22 will take you back to Prague city centre.
+And if you have time, it’s recommended you stay awhile to visit the astounding Philosophical and Theological Halls of Strahov’s Library, then to sup on the tasty beer from its brewery.